SmartMobilityAlgorithms/book/content/InfrastructureProblems/index.md

 - road signage placement
 - micromobility station placement.

-The following examples will be covered in this section to showcase some ill-structured people mobility problems:
+The following examples will be covered in this section to showcase some ill-structured infrastructure problems:
 - Sensor Placement
 - Optimal placement of EV charging stations
 - Smart Parking